 But truth be told, I am rather afraid.
 4th place at Talentime is not a good sign for Buckley.
 Nor does it bode well that so many happy things should be happening to me all of a sudden.
 What if I should suddenly run out of steam at NCS, then we crash and burn?
 Will I even speak in NCS?

 But wait -- I apologize for letting all my insecurities loose in one miserable paragraph.
-You must realize, that for someone who should interpret being "Between Worlds" as a poor, deranged soul contemplating suicide,
+You must realize, that for someone who should interpret being "Between Worlds" as a poor, deranged soul contemplating suicide, it is very exhausting to suddenly write of Best Speaker trophies and Talentime 1st-placings.

 At any rate, whilst I begin to reprise my role as the eternal online pessimist, it must be noted that, quite possibly, the outward expression of an inward insecurity is a means of balancing my emotional equilibrium.
 It is a sort of internal check and balance, through which I cathartically stave off the beast that's roaring inside of me.